suddjian/bloggjian/content/blog/mini-fiction-0/index.md

 What will happen if we encounter beings of infinitely greater cognition than ourselves?

-The Cortex team stood staring with bated breath,while the scientist tapped the last few keys and the program came online.
+The Cortex team stood staring with bated breath, while the scientist tapped the last few keys and the program came online.

 "Hello" It said.